-This policy applies to courses that are taught in a one to three week intensive format.
-Students who withdraw or are dismissed before or within the first day of a seminar will be eligible for a full refund of all charges but will be assessed a \$50 processing fee.
+Students who withdraw or are dismissed before or within the first day of an intensive course will be eligible for a full refund of all charges but will be assessed a \$50 processing fee.
 Students who withdraw or are dismissed after the first day of a seminar will be ineligible to receive a refund.

-OUR COMMITMENT - AN AFFORDABLE EDUCATION
+OUR COMMITMENT AN AFFORDABLE FOUCATION